Sarah Longwell: Defending Democracy Together

 In 2017, Longwell was invited to participate in a session of the "Meeting of the Concerned," a quasi-secret group of Republicans who were unhappy with the direction their party had taken, where she met Bill Kristol.
 After the firing of FBI Director James Comey, which triggered the Mueller investigation, Kristol and Longwell formed Republicans for the Rule of Law.
 In 2018, she launched a nonprofit organization in response to President Donald Trump's attacks on Robert Mueller.
-The group, Defending Democracy Together, was the umbrella organization for Rule of Law.
+The group, Defending Democracy Together, was the umbrella organization for Republicans for the Rule of Law.

 During the 2020 election, Defending Democracy Together also served as the umbrella organization for Republican Voters Against Trump, which collected testimonials from former Trump supporters and other Republicans who opposed the Trump presidency.
 The group spent more than $35 million to oppose President Trump, promoting those testimonials via social media advertising, billboard campaigns, and other tactics in key battleground states.
-In Longwell's words: “People want to be counted, people want to be on the record saying they, in this moment, stood up against Trump".
+In Longwell's words: "People want to be counted, people want to be on the record saying they, in this moment, stood up against Trump."

 After Trump's defeat in the 2020 election, Republican Voters Against Trump rebranded itself as the Republican Accountability Project, targeting Republicans who spread falsehoods about the integrity of the election.
 In January 2021, the group launched a $1 million billboard campaign, calling on House Minority Leader Kevin McCarthy (R-CA), Sen. Ted Cruz (R-TX), and others to resign for continuing to support Trump in the lead-up to the January 6th Capitol riots.
-As Longwell put it, “The goal is to not allow these officials to memory-hole the fact that they pushed this lie, which incited the attack on the Capitol.”
+As Longwell put it, "The goal is to not allow these officials to memory-hole the fact that they pushed this lie, which incited the attack on the Capitol."

+In 2022 and 2024, Longwell re-launched the Republican Voters Against Trump campaign as a project of Republican Accountability PAC.
+The organization laid out a $50 million strategy to defeat Trump and Trump-aligned candidates down the ballot.
+During both cycles, RVAT released hundreds of testimonials featuring former Trump voters supporting Democrats, also launching a bus tour of swing states like Michigan and Pennsylvania in October 2024.
+The RVAT campaign for these cycles was focused on "attacking [Trump] through the voices of his backers."